borgbackup/borgbackup.github.io/releases/borg-2.0.rst

 - added commands / options:

   - you will usually need to give either -r (aka --repo) or BORG_REPO env var.
+  - --match-archives now has support for regex or glob/shell style matching
   - borg key change-location: usable for repokey <-> keyfile location change
   - borg benchmark cpu (so you can actually see what's fastest for your CPU)
   - borg import/export-tar --tar-format=GNU/PAX/BORG, support ctime/atime PAX headers.